gcardenasortiz/cse15l-lab-reports-WI24/report4.md

 Keys pressed : `<c> <d> <space> <l> <a> <b> <7> <enter> <b> <a> <s> <h> <space> <t> <e> <s> <t> <.> <s> <h>`

 The command `cd` allows me to switch into the repository that we cloned.
-The command `bash` runs the shell script that contains the commands to run the tests.
+Once I was in the `lab7` directory, I run the command `bash` which runs the shell script that contains the commands to run the tests.
+However, the test fails due to a bug.

 ## Edit the code file to fix the failing test